yonasuriv/yonasuriv/README.md

 Always eager to learn and grow as a professional and as a person while doing my best to contribute to my colleagues and the world.

 ### Interests
-Extremely appasionate about Technology, Science and Philosophy
+Extremely appasionate about Technology, Science and Philosophy.
-These are currently the fields I'm more in touch with
+These are the fields I like most:
 - Full-Stack Development and Software Engineering
+- Artificial Intelligence and Machine Learning
 - Cybersecurity and Cryptography
-- Artificial Intelligence and Machine Learning
+- Blockchain

 <!-- Contact -->